 - Use burst or single-fire weapons occasionally to train trigger discipline and shot timing

-- Review your replays after losses and identify whether missed shots came from sensitivity, crosshair placement, or timing errors
+- Review your replays after losses and figure out whether missed shots came from sensitivity, crosshair placement, or timing errors

-For players who want structured improvement beyond in-game practice, resources like this expert guide on Fortnite aim assist and controller settings break down platform-specific optimizations in detail.
+For players who want structured improvement beyond in-game practice, platform-specific optimizations break down controller and keyboard setups in more detail.

 Controller vs. Mouse: Which Is Better for Fortnite Aim?

-This question comes up constantly, and the honest answer is that both inputs can reach the highest level of play.
+This question comes up constantly.
+The honest answer is that both inputs can reach the highest level of play.
 The differences are real but manageable.

 The key is committing to one input and optimizing it fully rather than switching back and forth.
 Muscle memory built on controller doesn't transfer to mouse, and vice versa.